A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Experiments

 \textbf{Reinforcement learning enables the model to perform proactive self-refinement.} In contrast, \textit{prompt-based or supervised signals are insufficient to elicit proactive refinement capabilities.} We explore whether proactive self-refinement can be induced via prompting.
 The results are shown in Table \ref{tab:benchmark_results}.
 When the model is explicitly instructed to self-refine during generation via prompt design (PASR+prompt), we observe a \textit{consistent performance decline} across all tasks, with an average decrease of 16.9\% and 9.5\% on two backbone models.
 It indicates that prompt-based guidance alone is insufficient to elicit the model’s adaptive self-refinement capability.

 Similarly, we apply instruction-following finetuning (PASR+IFT) to inject this capability.
 However, the model shows \textit{limited generalization} to unseen tasks.
 On the Qwen3-8B model, performance drops by 8.3\% compared to the base version.
-These results suggest that proactive self-refinement is not an innate capability and cannot be effectively acquired through supervised fine-tuning.
+These results suggest that proactive self-refinement is not an innate capability and cannot be effectively acquired through SFT.

-\textbf{Comparison-based rewards setting help the model learn to perform effective refinements.} We use Qwen2.5-7B as the backbone and evaluate two alternative reward strategies.
-The first is \textit{Single-reference comparison (w/o multi-answer)}, computes refinement rewards by comparing the refined output to \textit{a single standard answer}.
+\textbf{Comparison-based rewards setting help the model learn to perform effective refinements.}The first is \textit{Single-reference comparison (w/o multi-answer)}, computes refinement rewards by comparing the refined output to \textit{a single standard answer}.
 The second is \textit{Refinement-triggered reward (w/o comparison)}, assigns a coarse positive refinement reward whenever a refinement action is taken, regardless of its necessity or effectiveness.
 The results are shown in Table \ref{reward}.

-Although both alternative strategies show moderate performance, they consistently under perform compared to our proposed reward design.
-Our method computes the refinement reward by comparing the refined output to the average score across multiple standard answers, providing a more stable and reliable evaluation.
 This reward strategy offers several key advantages.

 First, averaging over multiple standard answers reduces the variance introduced by the randomness of LLM outputs.
 It provides a more \textit{robust and stable} learning signal for guiding meaningful refinements during training.
 This strategy enables the model to better recognize when a refinement yields a genuine improvement.
 Moreover, coarse-grained reward signals are easily exploited by the model, leading to unnecessary refinement in pursuit of high reward (i.e., \textit{reward hacking}).
 In contrast, our comparison-based signal avoids this by rewarding only measurable improvements, leading to more targeted and meaningful refinements.